 Other applications of the refactoring concept

 The refactoring concept can also apply to processes.
-Indeed, failure to refactor business processes is sometimes a cause of needless complexity, high maintenance costs, and other difficulties.
-Some of these difficulties can appear in technological assets that must interact with processes that need refactoring [Distante 2014].
-The refactoring concept might even find use in organizational restructuring and debt restructuring.
+Indeed, failure to refactor business processes is sometimes a cause of needless complexity, high maintenance costs, and other difficulties in technological assets that must interact with processes that need refactoring [Distante 2014].
+The refactoring concept—that is, to improve internal structures while preserving external behavior—might even find use in organizational restructuring and debt restructuring.

 Endnote